top of page

 For breweries looking to produce high-quality beers without sacrificing taste, freshness, and nutrition – the benefits outweigh the drawbacks.

 The shelf life of your beer is an important factor when considering shipping, warehouse time, sitting on a store’s shelf, and even time it may sit in a consumer’s refrigerator.
-Pasteurization is the right choice but it’s important to note, there are actually two types of pasteurization that make sense for breweries, depending on your product and overall goals:
+Pasteurization is the right choice but it’s important to note, that there are actually two types of pasteurization that make sense for breweries, depending on your product and overall goals:

 Regardless of which process you choose, one thing will remain constant: After working so hard to formulate the perfect batch of beer, it doesn’t make much sense to leave its shelf life up to chance in kegs and with distributors.
 It is almost impossible to control keg cold storage once it’s in the hands of distributors.
 Beyond that, you want to ensure that you’re not sacrificing taste or freshness when it comes to a product you’ve poured your heart into.